jacekll/SafetyCircle/README.md

 ## Overview

-This is a fully functional real-time emergency alert system built with React, Express, and WebSockets.
+This is a real-time emergency alert system built with React, Express, and WebSockets.
 The application allows users to create and join groups using 8-character tokens, send emergency alerts to group members, and receive real-time notifications.
 Users can participate without traditional email signup - only requiring a nickname.
-The system features a modern mobile-responsive UI built with shadcn/ui components and uses in-memory storage for fast prototyping.
+The system features a modern mobile-responsive UI built with shadcn/ui components.

+Built with **Replit** to try it out and try out **Progressive Web App (PWA)** capabilities.
+Updated to enable local development.

 ## User Preferences